Mihail Dimonie

-Mihail Dimonie, also known as Mihael Dimonie (1870–1935), was an Aromanian botanist, teacher and entrepreneur who is recognized as the foremost plant collector in the southern Balkans in the early 20th century before the World War I.
+Mihail Dimonie, also known as Mihael Dimonie (1870 – 8 December 1935), was an Aromanian botanist, teacher and entrepreneur who is recognized as the foremost plant collector in the southern Balkans in the early 20th century before the World War I.

 Biography

-Dimonie was born in 1870 in Ohrid in what was then Manastir vilayet of the Ottoman Empire.
-He came from a well-standing Aromanian family and was sent to study in Romania to become a teacher.
-After completing his studies at the University of Bucharest with a teaching degree, he returned to Macedonia to become a science teacher at a Romanian high school in Bitola.
+Dimonie was born in 1870 in Ohrid (Ohãrda) in what was then Manastir vilayet of the Ottoman Empire.
+He came from a well-standing Aromanian family; with the help of Mihail and his brother Iancu, Gustav Weigand notably discovered the Codex Dimonie, a comprehensive collection of early Aromanian-language religious texts presumably co-authored by their great-uncle, at the house of the Dimonie family in Ohrid in 1889.

+Mihail was sent to study in Romania to become a teacher and after completing his studies at the University of Bucharest with a teaching degree, he returned to Macedonia to become a science teacher at the Romanian High School of Bitola.
 After that, he taught science at a grammar school in Caracal, at a forestry college in Brănești and, until 1912, at a commercial high school in Thessaloniki.
 After the outbreak of the First Balkan War, Dimonie returned to Caracal where he became professor at the Ioniță Asan gymnasium (now the Ioniță Asan National College), serving also as the school's principal for a time.
 He retired as a teacher in 1933.

 Dimitrie Grecescu, professor of medical botany in Bucharest, sparked his interest in medical plants and Dimonie remained an active collector for the rest of his life.
 At first, he was collecting herbarium samples around Ohrid, Bitola, and around Baba Mountain, then turned to the flora of Oltenia in southwest Romania.
 He created a series Plantae Macedonicae and began to distribute it commercially to established European institutions.
 His personal southern Balkans collection was destroyed in the Great Thessaloniki Fire of 1917.
 Dimonie had planned to prepare a doctorate in botany after retiring, but this was prevented by the death of his friend and mentor Nicolae Iacobescu.
 Instead, Dimonie started to develop cultivation of velvetleaf for fiber in Brăila County, in cooperation with a British entrepreneur.

 He died suddenly in Bucharest on 8 December 1935, aged 65.